DeepeshSharma1807/FoodDeliveryApp/README.md

 **Advanced Concepts:**
 - Creating my own custom hooks (felt like a real developer!)
 - React Router for multiple pages
-- Working with real APIs (not just dummy data)
+- Working with real APIs with fallback systems for reliability
 - Conditional rendering based on data
+- Modern build tools (migrated from Parcel to Vite)

 **Styling & Design:**
 - Tailwind CSS classes (so much faster than regular CSS)